ros-naoqi/naoqi_driver/README.rst

 ============

 The **naoqi_driver** module is a NAOqi module that also acts as a ROS node.
-As there is no **roscore** on the robot, it needs to be given the IP of the **roscore** in order to be registered as a node in the ROS processing graph.
-Usually, you will start your **roscore** on your local desktop.
+It needs to be given the IP of the **roscore** in order to be registered as a node in the ROS processing graph.
+Usually, you will start your **roscore** on your local desktop (or on a robot in case of instaling ROS there).

-Once connected, normal ROS communication is happening between your robot, running NAOqi OS, and your desktop, running ROS.
+Once connected, ROS communicates with NAOqi OS running on your robot.

 For further information, you can go `here <http://ros-naoqi.github.io/naoqi_driver/>`_ or build the doc: